joshuahudelson/statfeed/README.md

 *** Directions **

+I added this line to make things slightly different to test git.

 The first inlet receives an audio signal.
 To run the external in its standard, probabilistic mode, connect it to a noise~ object.